 German Studies Minor

-A minor in German Studies consists of five college-level courses beyond Intermediate German II (GERM 204), to include GERM 305, GERM 308 or GERM 309, and at least one more course taught in German numbered GERM 360 or above; or GERM 305, GERM 308 or GERM 309, and the Macalester German Study Abroad Program.
+A minor in German Studies consists of five college-level courses beyond Intermediate German II (GERM 204), to include GERM 305; GERM 308 and/or GERM 309 ;and at least one more course taught in German numbered GERM 360 or above.
+Alternatively, the Macalester German Study Abroad Program and at least one more course taught in German beyond GERM 204.